erentknn/emergency/README.md

 This is the first project i deploy using Tensorflow and Keras.

-You can try the model here: (add model)
+You can try the model here: https://nn-model.herokuapp.com/